-- our ability to obtain funding for our operations; - our ability to successfully commercialize and market BT-001 and our other product candidates, if approved, and the timing of any commercialization and marketing efforts; - the initiation, timing, progress, results, safety and efficacy, and cost of our research and development programs and our current and future preclinical studies and trials; - the rate and degree of market acceptance of BT-001 and our other product candidates by physicians, patients, third-party payors and others in the medical community; - the willingness of insurance companies to reimburse the use of prescription digital therapeutics ("PDTs"); - the potential benefits of our product candidates; - our ability to build our own sales and marketing capabilities to commercialize our product candidates, if approved, and to advance awareness of PDTs for the treatment of disease among patients and providers; - our expectations regarding the sufficiency of our existing cash and cash equivalents to fund our operating expenses and capital expenditure requirements; - the pricing, reimbursement and cost-effectiveness of our product candidates, if approved; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the effect of the ongoing COVID-19 pandemic on the foregoing; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - regulatory developments in the United States and foreign countries; - our financial performance; and - other risks and uncertainties including those discussed in Part II, Item 1A Risk Factors in this Quarterly Report.
+- our limited operating history and significant financial losses since inception; - our ability to obtain funding for our operations; - our ability to successfully launch, commercialize, market and achieve market acceptance for BT-001 and our other product candidates, if authorized for marketing, and the timing of any commercialization and marketing efforts; - the initiation, timing, progress, results, safety and efficacy, and cost of our research and development programs and our current and future preclinical studies and trials; - the rate and degree of market acceptance of BT-001 and our other product candidates by physicians, patients, third-party payors and others in the medical community; - the willingness of the U.S. Food and Drug Administration ("FDA") to authorize prescription digital therapeutics ("PDTs") for marketing and for insurance companies to reimburse their use at favorable rates; - our expectations related to the potential benefits of BT-001 and our product candidates, and of CBT and its potential treatment applications; - our ability to build our own sales and marketing capabilities to commercialize our product candidates, if authorized for marketing, and to advance awareness of PDTs for the treatment of disease among patients and providers; - our expectations regarding the sufficiency of our existing cash and cash equivalents to fund our operating expenses and capital expenditure requirements; - the pricing, reimbursement and cost-effectiveness of our product candidates, if authorized for marketing; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - regulatory developments in the United States and foreign countries; - our financial performance; - the effect of the ongoing COVID-19 pandemic and global economic and political developments on the foregoing; and - other risks and uncertainties including those discussed in Part II, Item 1A Risk Factors in this Quarterly Report.

-The forward-looking statements contained in this Quarterly Report are based on current expectations and beliefs of the Company and its management concerning future developments and their potential effects on us, and are inherently subject to uncertainties and changes in circumstances.
+The forward-looking statements contained in this Quarterly Report are based on current expectations and beliefs of the Company and its management concerning future developments and their potential effects on us and are inherently subject to uncertainties and changes in circumstances.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
 These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
 These risks and uncertainties include, but are not limited to, those factors described in Part II, Item 1A - Risk Factors in the Quarterly Report.
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
 Some of these risks and uncertainties may in the future be amplified by the ongoing COVID-19 pandemic and there may be additional risks that we consider immaterial or which are unknown.
 It is not possible to predict or identify all such risks.
 The forward-looking statements contained in this Quarterly Report speak only as of the date of such statement.
 We do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.